 Remember, your character is a member of the Starfinder Society first and foremost, and as such, your character should be able to work with any other Starfinder and abide by the Society’s Motto: “Explore, Report, Cooperate”.

-Additionally, the following races are always available provided you own a copy of the appropriate source book:
+The following species are always available provided you own a copy of the corresponding source book:

 - ijtikri and izalguun from Starfinder Alien Archive 3